LEADERSHIP

 • To fill the slot for a liaison from the Canadian Radio-television and Telecommunications Commission, Mr. Étienne Robelin, Manager, Emergency Services with the Canadian Radio-television and Telecommunications Commission.

-• To full the slot for a liaison from the United States National 911 program, Mr. Brian Tegtmeyer, coordinator for the program.
+• To fill the slot for a liaison from the United States National 911 program, Ms. Joni Harvey, Deputy Coordinator for the program.

-• To full the slot for a liaison from the Defense Information Systems Agency, Mr. John Holloway, Comms Analyst with the DoD CIO (Integrated ICT Support Directorate).
+• To fill the slot for a liaison from the Defense Information Systems Agency, Mr. John Holloway, Comms Analyst with the DoD CIO (Integrated ICT Support Directorate).

 Officers: